 Roasted Brussels Sprouts with Optional Balsamic-Honey Drizzle Recipe

 1 small red onion

 drizzle of balsamic vinegar and honey (2:1 ratio): optional (for tangy/sweetness)

 - Toast the pine nuts for about 3-5 minutes in the oven at 350 degrees.
-Remove from pan and set aside.
+Remove from heat and set aside.

-- Preheat oven to 400 degrees.
+- Preheat (or turn up) the oven to 375 degrees.
 Clean and trim brussels sprouts.
 Cut them in half length-wise.
 Peel and cut red onion into wedges.
 Peel and smoosh the garlic cloves by wacking it with flat part of the knife.
 Combine brussel sprouts, red onions, garlic, olive oil, 1/2 tsp of salt, and 1/2 tsp of pepper in a large bowl.
 Mix well.

 - Remove from oven and add in the toasted pine nuts from step one.
 Add more salt to taste.
 If you choose, drizzle with honey/balsamic vinegar (1:2 ratio).* Toss well.
 Serve warm or at room temperature.